 What should I consider?

-- Does your pension increase in line with inflation and if so for how long?
+- Increase in line with inflation and if so for how long?

-- Is your spouse or partner included in your scheme?
+- Include your spouse or partner in your scheme?

 Will I need advice?